-If you would like to join the Bell Ringers, they ring the bells at St Giles’ Church every Sunday, except the first of the month, between 5.45 pm and 6.30 pm.
+If you would like to join the Bell Ringers, they ring the bells at St Giles’ Church every Sunday, except the first and fifth of the month, between 6.00 pm and 6.30 pm and between 10.00 am and 10.30 am before the Family Service on the fifth Sunday.
 There is a weekly practice every Wednesdays, from 7.45 pm to 9 pm, unless frost/snow are expected.
 All are welcome.
 For more information please contact:

 Bell Ringing History

 Have you ever wondered, as you walk along the path leading to the Church just before the service begins, how the bells are rung and how they produce their sound?
 You might feel that bell-ringing is shrouded in mystery, that visitors to the tower are not welcome, and that our church always has enough ringers.
 This is far from the truth.
 I hope to give some insight into the fascinating activity of bellringing and explain why ringers find it so challenging and rewarding.

 The history of bells extends back almost to the dawn of civilisation when crude metallic objects were sounded to ward off evil spirits, to alter the weather, or to mark festive occasions.
 In medieval times the craft of bellfounding began to develop, and bells were hung in towers specially built for them.
 To begin with, bells were hung mouth downwards, but it was soon realised that by swinging the bell through a wider and wider arc a progressively fuller and richer tone was produced.
 To enable a bell to be swung in this way a wheel was attached and a rope tied to the wheel so that the ringer could control the swing of the bell to some extent.